 The events throughout the country’s history have resulted in the displacement of more than one million Somali refugees.
 It’s members of this growing diaspora that convened to rediscover the country’s built history.
 Among the lives moved across borders, and lost altogether, a number of Somalia’s heritage sites and civic structures were also destroyed.

-With the aim of restoring this history, and bound by their love for their home country, Somalia Architecture was formed by architecture students from the US, UK and Italy.
+With the aim of restoring this history, and bound by their love for their home country, Somali Architecture was formed by architecture students from the US, UK and Italy.
 Their mission is to restore the past, while simultaneously leaving traces of what’s happened.

 What started as a platform to share images of pre-war Somalia has evolved into a research project that reproduces the buildings digitally in 3D form.
 This provides some semblance of the Somalia they once knew.